- Attend Events

 - Connect with AAA

-This page is designed to explain the sections of American Anthropologist and to clarify how to submit to its various sections.
+This page is designed to describe the American Anthropologist.
 If you are interested in the full-text content online, go to the journal homepage on AnthroSource.
 This page also details the Editorial Board.

 Submissions to American Anthropologist

 The editor of the journal seeks to further the Association's mission by publishing articles that add to, integrate, synthesize and interpret anthropological knowledge; essays on issues of importance to the discipline; research reports; obituaries; and reviews of books, films, videos, and exhibits.

 The AA welcomes both manuscripts that originate within a single discipline and those that cross subdisciplines.
 In choosing articles for publication, the editor's principal consideration is to give preference to those submissions that present material that is important and new in the discipline theoretically, methodologically, and empirically.
 All other things being equal, the editors will also give preference to articles that demonstrate how anthropological research improves our understanding of issues of cultural significance and practical importance in both the present and past.
 To the extent possible, the main ideas of articles should be comprehensible to nonspecialists.
 The editors encourage clear writing and straightforward organization and discourage the overuse of jargon intelligible to only to those with particular theoretical perspectives.